Workforce management: Employee experience

-The Role of Artificial Intelligence
+Role of artificial intelligence

 The WFM market has been impacted by the integration of artificial intelligence (AI), shifting the software from a simple system of record to a "system of intelligence."
 Uses of AI in WFM could include demand forecasting with predictive analytics, optimizing employee schedules, and assigning workers to tasks based on their skill set.

 Field service management

 Workforce management also uses the process of field service management in order to have oversight of company's resources not used on company property.
 Examples include: